 My daughter dished out a pearl of wisdom one day while the two of us were making jam.
-This was during a time in my life when I was full on pioneer woman.
+This was during a time in my life when I was a practicing modern-day pioneer-woman.
 I made my own bread, had a flock of chickens and chopped wood for the woodstove (In the snow.
 While pregnant.
 For reals.).

 We had decided to make jam out of grapes that were growing in our orchard.
 I had sweet memories of making jam with my grandmother as a child, but had never made jam as an adult.
 I had a book with a recipe though, so we were good to go.
 I also learned from this book that grape jam is actually called grape jelly.
 I should probably have realized right then that I was out of my element.